Color system

 - Adaptable tokens allow controlled variance for audience needs, such as brand expression, navigation emphasis, and primary actions.

-Surface values were intentionally defined as durable.
-Keeping surface relationships consistent across themes preserved elevation clarity— especially in dark mode, where shadows are unreliable—and ensured depth and hierarchy remained legible.
+Surface tokens were intentionally durable.
+Keeping surface relationships consistent across themes preserves elevation clarity—especially in dark mode, where shadows are unreliable—and keeps depth and hierarchy legible.

 Contrast as a system constraint

-Contrast was treated as a foundational constraint rather than a last-mile check.
+Contrast was treated as a system constraint, not a last-mile check.
 Palettes were designed to meet AFT contrast expectations when used as intended, especially across common component pairings.

 - Normal text and interactive components target a minimum contrast ratio of 7:1